ashhhlynn/optimize-fantasy-football/README.md

 <table>
   <tr>
     <td>
-Fantasy Football lineup builder and optimizer application created with Node.js and React.js, featuring live DraftKings contest data and projections from Sleeper.
-Manually build lineup from player queue or use linear programming optimizer to generate highest projected lineup given salary and position constraints.
+Daily Fantasy Football lineup builder and optimizer application created with Node.js and React.js, featuring live DraftKings contest data and projections from Sleeper.
+Build DraftKings contest lineups manually from player queue or optimize with linear programming for the highest projected lineup given salary and position constraints.
+Updated weekly during the NFL season for the Sunday Classic and two Showdown contests.
 Front end deployed to Netlify and back end deployed to Render.
     </td>
   </tr>
 </table>